zchsh/paper-mini-gen/NOTES.md

   - Maybe this is a "fillType" thing?
   - <https://sourceforge.net/p/jsclipper/wiki/documentation/#clipperlibclipperexecute>
   - Working in `clipperjs-wrappers/apply-union.js`
+  - 2025-05-29 at 12:39 - cleaned this up, and abunch of other stuff too

+- [x] Look into bug with voids in inverted shape
+  - See `notes/2025-05-17-invert-issue-in-dnd-mini-tool.png`
+  - Doesn't seem to be consistent, and not that big a deal anyways
+  - Might make more sense to elimited voids in the final output anyways, pretty sure very few people will wanna go in there with an X-Acto knife... though for bigger pieces of art maybe?
+Debatable.
+In any case the maybe-bug doesn't seem that big a deal relative to other cleanup work.
+  - 2025-05-29 at 12:39 - seems fine now with ClipperJS based boolean union approach

 - [ ] Clean up `apply-layout`
   - Return value should be SVG string maybe?
 Haven't thought about it much.